The second option in the Rules tab of your data garden are the rules that apply to Mutating records.

 You have hired a new regional manager, responsible for the Region North.
 You only want the new results to be in the name of your new manager.
 The old records remain in the name of the former regional manager.

-However, the records for this region are already automatically created by the connection to your CRM system, and they therefore still have the name of the former manager applied to them.
+However, the weekly records for this region are already automatically created by the connection to your CRM system, and they therefore still have the name of the former manager applied to them.
 To make sure that any new results that come into your dashboard are updated to the new regional manager, you use the Mutating records section.

 By adding the rule to this section, any record that changes status, gets updated with the name of your new manager.
 The old records are not affected, since they don't change status anymore.